Indulge in Boatyard, a Gourmet Fort Lauderdale Gem

 My husband and I used to love the al fresco dining at the casual and laid-back Bimini Boatyard in Fort Lauderdale, Florida.
 After being closing for a short time, it is back better-than-ever with a sophisticated remodel, new owners, and a killer menu.
 Introducting Boatyard, a gourmet gem on the waterfront.

-My friend Erin, a food blogger at The Epicurean Traveler) and I had the chance to unwind and dine at “Boatyard”.
-It is an alluring local hotspot, complete with an upscale menu, marina yacht watching, and spectacular service.
+My friend Erin, a food blogger at The Epicurean Traveler, and I had the chance to unwind and dine at Boatyard after a long conference day.
+Boatyard is an alluring local hotspot, complete with an upscale menu, marina yacht-watching, and spectacular service.
 The owners wanted to make sure it was understood that Fort Lauderdale, Florida is the yachting capital of the world.

-I chose a dessert simply called “Peanut Butter & Jelly”, which was a layered mousse with a fudgy chocolate crust and light peanut butter mousse on top.
-A sweet and full-bodied berry compote was drizzled across the plate and finished with a scoop of ice cream.
+I chose a dessert simply called “Peanut Butter & Jelly”, a layered mousse with a fudgy chocolate crust and light peanut butter mousse on top.
+A sweet and full-bodied berry compote was drizzled across the plate.
+Ice cream accompanied the mousse.
 I am not sure what the crumb topping was across the dish, but it tasted a bit like toffee or brickle.
 Yummy!
 It is safe to say that I truly enjoyed every bite.

 Check out our other Florida restaurant posts: